ssdug/Gringotts/README.md

 ### Contract for Magical Financial Management

-The Ministry of Magic hereby agrees to engage Gringotts Wizarding Bank of England for their unapparelled services in managing funds for all of its branches that provide services to the Magical Community.
+The [Ministry of Magic](http://harrypotter.wikia.com/wiki/British_Ministry_of_Magic) hereby agrees to engage [Gringotts Wizarding Bank of England](http://harrypotter.wikia.com/wiki/Gringotts_Wizarding_Bank) for their unapparelled services in managing funds for all of its branches that provide services to the Magical Community.

-The Ministry shall entrust the skilled Goblins of Gringotts to care for the wizarding gold for it’s educational institution, Hogwarts School of Witchcraft and Wizardry, to see that student accounts are safe and secure.
+The Ministry shall entrust the skilled Goblins of Gringotts to care for the wizarding gold for it's educational institution, [Hogwarts School of Witchcraft and Wizardry](http://harrypotter.wikia.com/wiki/Hogwarts_School_of_Witchcraft_and_Wizardry), to see that student accounts are safe and secure.

-In addition, Gringotts will manage the funds used for the running of Azkaban Wizard Prison to ensure that individuals who’ve broken magical law are kept safely away from the Magical Community and are property cared for during their incarceration.
+In addition, Gringotts will manage the funds used for the running of [Azkaban Wizard Prison](http://harrypotter.wikia.com/wiki/Azkaban) to ensure that individuals who've broken magical law are kept safely away from the Magical Community and are property cared for during their incarceration.

-Gringotts shall also manage the gold used for all magical health and welfare serves provided by the Ministry including St. Mungo’s Hospital for Magical Maladies and Injuries, the Ariana Dumbledore Mental Health Institution, the Argus Flitch Home for Squibs and the Tom Riddle Memorial Orphanage.
+Gringotts shall also manage the gold used for all magical health and welfare serves provided by the Ministry including [St. Mungo's Hospital for Magical Maladies and Injuries](http://harrypotter.wikia.com/wiki/St_Mungo's_Hospital_for_Magical_Maladies_and_Injuries), the [Ariana Dumbledore](http://harrypotter.wikia.com/wiki/Ariana_Dumbledore) Mental Health Institution, the [Argus Flitch](http://harrypotter.wikia.com/wiki/Argus_Filch) Home for
+Squibs and the [Tom Riddle](http://harrypotter.wikia.com/wiki/Tom_Riddle) Memorial Orphanage.

 ### Getting Started